Indian Express: Ahmedabad: Friday, 19 Jan 2024.

 The court of Justice Vaibhavi Nanavati on Thursday issued a notice to the state authorities as well as the Patan district collector and sought a response from the respondent parties by January 29, when the court is due to take up the matter next.

-The petition has highlighted that the salt cultivation season stretches from mid-September until April, and they have been stopped from undertaking cultivation in plots less than 10 acres in area.
+they have been stopped from undertaking cultivation in plots less than 10 acres

 The Gujarat High Court on Thursday issued a notice to the state government and its Department of Forest and Environment, and Labor and Employment Department, over a petition moved by 53 salt pan workers.